 Did you know that people spend more than one-third of their life sleeping (or attempting to do so)?
 Recent studies have shown that the average American will spend no less than 36 years in bed during their lifetime, which can only mean that the importance of a quality mattress should never be overlooked.
-It is well-known that a good mattress is a valuable investment, one that can last anywhere from 10 to 15 years if properly maintained.
+It is well-known that a good mattress is a valuable investment, especially if you have joint issues or TMJ, one that can last anywhere from 10 to 15 years if properly maintained.

 Because it is both costly and time-consuming to find the right mattress that suits your needs, it makes perfect sense that you want to take good care of it and keep it safe when it’s not being used.
 Whether you’re moving cross-country, renovating or downsizing, there will most likely come a time in your life when you will need to put your mattress in a storage unit.
 However, incorrect storage without proper protection can permanently damage your beloved mattress.
 If you want to expand the longevity of your bed, check out the following tips and find out how to store your mattress correctly:

 Just like we regularly wash our bedding, the mattress itself needs some good cleaning as well, especially prior to storing it away for some time.
 Putting dirty mattresses in a storage unit can easily result in mold or fungus since we know that they are notorious for collecting dust mites and other allergens in their many cracks and crevices.
 To avoid this problem, make sure to give your mattress a thorough cleaning and airing out.